 - 1/4 cup granulated sugar

 - 5 tablespoons (2 1/2 oz) butter melted

 - 2 cups lemon sorbet softened

 - 1/2 cup plus 1 tablespoon granulated sugar

-- 4. Place the egg whites, salt, and lemon juice in a bowl and beat until stiff peaks form.
-With the mixter still running, gradually add the sugar until well combined.
-Spread the mixture on top of the pie filling and broil for 1 minute, or until the meringue is lightly brown.
+- Place the egg whites, salt, and lemon juice in a bowl and beat until stiff peaks form.
+With the mixer still running, gradually add the sugar until well combined.
+Spread the meringue topping on top of the pie filling and broil for 1 minute, or until the meringue is lightly brown.

 - Serve immediately or return to the freezer.

 Recipe Testers’ Reviews

 I love this frozen lemon meringue pie.
 It’s sweet, smooth, and refreshing.
 Nice citrus flavor, yet not overpowering.
 This is great on a warm day.

 The procedure couldn’t be simpler, either.
 I’ll say, though, if you have limited experience mixing egg whites for the meringue, you should practice so as not to break them.
 Also, instead of putting the pie under the broiler, I would use a torch to brown the meringue.
 That way, you really don’t have to put it back into the freezer to firm up.